 Anchore Enterprise Feeds

 Anchore Enterprise Feeds is an On-Premises service that supplies os and non-os vulnerability data and package data for consumption by Anchore Engine.
-Policy Engine, a service component of the Anchore Engine, uses this data for vulnerability listing and policy evaluation.
-For more information about Anchore Engine’s usage of feeds, see feeds overview
+Policy Engine, a service component of Anchore Engine, uses this data for finding vulnerabilities and evaluating policies.
+Read more about how Anchore Engine manages feed data here

-Anchore maintains a public and free feed service at https://ancho.re/v1/service/feeds which is used by the open source Anchore Engine and Anchore Cloud.
+Anchore maintains a public and free feed service at https://ancho.re/v1/service/feeds which is used by open source Anchore Engine.
 Anchore Enterprise Feeds offers the following benefits over the free service:

 - Vulnerability data from 3rd party licensed feeds

 - Run Anchore Enterprise in Air-Gapped mode

 - Examine updates to vulnerability dataset (for audit trail) with advanced APIs

 - Granular control and configuration over feed data due to On-Premises installation.
 Configure how often the data from external sources is synced, enable/disable individual drivers responsible for processing normalized data.

 Anchore Enterprise Feeds has three high level components: